lsds/KungFu/osdi20/README.md

 ```

 **Important**: We provide a prepared VM for facilitating the above environment.
-To gain a SSH access to such a VM, please contact the authors.
+To gain SSH access to such a VM, please contact the authors.

 ## Evaluation